sagefy/sagefy/docs/updates-list.md

 This is a reverse chronological listing of updates on Sagefy's progress.
 I will try to do these biweekly.

+## UPDATE -- 2019 Oct 21

+Thanks for signing up for the Sagefy updates newsletter.
+I am sending updates biweekly to help track progress on Sagefy.

+### 2019 Aug 5 - 2019 Sep 15

+- SEO updates
+- Documentation updates
+- Added security headers to all HTML requests
+- Update to PostgresQL 12
+- Start on technical architecture doc
+- Update social channel graphics and copy

+### Upcoming Two Weeks: 2019 Sep 16 - 2019 Sep 29

+- Complete technical architecture doc
+- Continue to work on outreach

+### Feedback

+Feel free to reply to this address!
+You can also go to https://sgfy.xyz/issues and add feedback or ideas there.

 ## UPDATE -- 2019 Sep 16